 The GMFCS - E&R includes an age band for youth 12 to 18 years of age and emphasizes the concepts inherent in the World Health Organization's International Classification of Functioning, Disability and Health (ICF).
 We encourage users to be aware of the impact that environmental and personal factors may have on what children and youth are observed or reported to do.
 The descriptions for the 6 to 12 year and 12 to18 year age bands reflect the potential impact of environment factors (e.g., distances in school and community) and personal factors (e.g., energy demands and social preferences) on methods of mobility.

-CanChild grants permission for printing of this document for personal, non-commercial use but does not allow the sale of the GMFCS-E&R, which should be made available with open access everywhere.
+CanChild grants permission for use of this document for personal, non-commercial use but does not allow the sale of the GMFCS-E&R, which should be made available with open access everywhere.
 In addition, the GMFCS-E&R has been translated by colleagues, and made available to all, in the following languages:

 Arabic, Czech, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, French, German, Hebrew, Icelandic, Italian, Japanese, Korean, Norwegian, Persian, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian, Spanish, Swedish, Thai, and Turkish